-We feel the old-fashioned way is best.
+We feel the old-fashioned way is best!
 Kids love to receive mail.
 In fact, it is a great idea to send a letter early so that she will have a letter waiting for her on Monday morning.

 Our mailing address is Camp Farwell, P.O.
 Box 300, Newbury, VT, 05051.

 Our shipping address is 421 Camp Farwell Drive, Newbury VT 05051.
+Use the shipping address for all ground shipping including Amazon, UPS, Fed-Ex.

 Please include your daughter's cabin name when corresponding with her.
+Please note the mail will still get to her if you send it before knowing her cabin name.

-If you have a summer

-address that is different from your permanent address, please notify the Directors of that address and telephone number, along with the exact dates you will be there.
+If you have a summer address that is different from your permanent address, please notify the Directors of that address and telephone number, along with the exact dates you will be there.

-You may also email your camper through Ultracamp.
+You may also email your camper through UltraCamp.